CliMA/Oceananigans.jl/docs/src/model_setup/grids.md

 Another crucial keyword is a 3-`Tuple` that specifies the grid's `topology`.
 In each direction the grid may be `Periodic` or `Bounded`.
-`Flat` dimensions are used to specify two-dimensional and one-dimensional domains.

 By default, the `RegularCartesianGrid` constructor assumes the grid topology is horizontally-periodic and bounded in the vertical, such that `topology = (Periodic, Periodic, Bounded)`.